Artemis Women & Child Centre

 - Sperm preparation for Normospermic and Male infertility patients

 - Sperm & Embryo

 I. Andrology Service: Recent surveys have shown that male infertility is probably the largest single cause of infertility.
 At least half of all human infertility is male factor related.
 A full assessment of the male, detailed analysis of the seminal plasma and sperm function tests are important for a comprehensive evaluation.
 Currently, knowledge of sperm function and its relation to infertility is rudimentary.
 Since specific tests to determine the fertilizing ability of the sperm are not available a treatment schedule has been developed.
 Success of these treatments is based on large clinical trials.
 Intrauterine insemination is the first step in the treatment ladder and ICSI with ejaculated and testicular sperm is at the top end.
 Artemis has the latest equipment to do a computer based analysis of sperm motility and morphology.
 This assessment allows us to give you a possibility score on fertilization, implantation and early pregnancy loss with your sperm.

-IMSI is known to give better pregnancy rate and lower abortion rates in patient with male factor in fertility.
+IMSI is known to give better pregnancy rates and lower abortion rates in patients with male factors in fertility.

 – Unknown etiology fertility failure